sebthebert/WWW-PushBullet/README.md

     pushbullet note [ -k <pushbullet_apikey> ] [ -d <device_id> ]
         --title 'your title' --body 'your body message'

+To obtain the complete list of pushbullet command options:

+    pushbullet --help

 # Configuration

 You can configure default parameters in a JSON format configuration file:

     {
         "apikey":"",
+        "proxy":"",
         "default_device_id":[],
         "default_address":"1600 Amphitheatre Pkwy, Mountain View, CA 94043, Etats-Unis", "default_body":"This is a default title",